Updated/reviewed by the author, November 2016.

-By positioning the scan line corresponding to the “hot-spot”, the neovascular abnormality is represented as a dense or hyperreflective pre-epithelial zone in the inner retinal layers, where the outer hyperreflectant layers are no longer detectable(36).
+By positioning the scan line corresponding to the “hot-spot”, the neovascular abnormality is represented as a dense or hyperreflective pre-epithelial zone in the inner retinal layers, where the outer hyperreflectant layers are no longer detectable(30).

-The RPE close to that lesion shows frequently effractions or interruptions in its hyperreflective layer(37).
-The retinal topographic measurement sustains an increased retinal thickness.
+The RPE close to that lesion shows frequently effractions or interruptions in its hyperreflective layer(31).

 In pure serous PED there is generally a slow enlargement of the lesion, with a minimal progression of visual loss over a long period (months or years).

 It usually occurs at the edge of the PED, at the intersection of the detached and attached RPE.

 The exact pathogenesis of RPE tears is poorly understood.

-Concerning PEDs’ natural course, it has been hypothesized that tangential shearing forces in the PED can cause the break of the RPE basement membrane at the edge of the detachment; however it is more likely the result of several variables, where the presence of a CNV plays a major role.
+Concerning PEDs’ natural course, it has been hypothesized that tangential shearing forces in the PED can cause the break of the RPE basement membrane at the edge of the detachment; however, it is more likely the result of several variables, where the presence of a CNV plays a major role.